-There is no transfer tax as such in Latvia; however, in the case that real estate is transferred, there is a State duty to be paid in order to register the transfer with the Land Register.
+There is no transfer tax as such in Latvia, however, in the case that real estate is transferred, there is a State duty to be paid in order to register the transfer with the Land Register.
 The amount of State duty depends on the legal relationship between the transferor and transferee, as well as on the type of transaction.
-For example, in the case of a real estate business purchase, the State duty will be 2% of the purchase price expressed in Lats, but not exceeding 30,000 Lats (~EUR 42,700).
-The parties can agree as to who will pay the State duty; however, in practice usually the buyer or both parties cover the payment in equal parts.
+For example, in the case of a commercial real estate transaction, the State duty will be 2% of the purchase price expressed in Lats, but not exceeding 30,000 Lats (~EUR 42,700).
+The parties can agree as to who will pay the State duty, however, in practice usually the buyer is the one who pays the duty.